 A residential clinical stay is usually the right choice.
 Your loved one has an opportunity to immerse themselves in the therapeutic atmosphere.
 Similarly, they receive nutritional counseling that provides a foundation for a healthy lifestyle.
 Intensive talk therapy sessions assist with healing at your loved one’s pace.

 What Happens If You Say Nothing?

 It’s easy to pretend not to notice what’s going on.
 However, this could be a potentially deadly decision.
-Eating disorders are life-threatening conditions.
+Disordered eating can be a life-threatening condition.
 Most importantly, you might be the only person who’ll ever approach your loved one about the issue.

 Nobody else may feel comfortable with speaking up.
 Besides that, you might be the only one your loved one listens to.
 Then again, adding your voice to others could be what propels someone to seek professional help.
 Although it might feel uncomfortable, speaking up is the right thing to do.

 If you need assistance, connect with Santé Center for Healing.
-Caring therapists there can help you learn how to help someone with an eating disorder, so reach out to us today by calling 866.238.3154 now.
+Caring therapists there can help you learn how to help someone with disordered eating, so reach out to us today by calling 866.238.3154 now.